 The Kruger National Park is the best place in the world.

 There is honestly no place like the Kruger National Park.
 We visit every year without fail and each year is always better than the previous.
-We see more spectacular sightings and we make more magical memories.
+We see more spectacular sightings, we make more magical memories and we fall more in love with the best place on earth.

-I am going to share with you some tips for visiting the Kruger National Park that we have gathered over time.
+I am going to share with you some simple tips for visiting and self driving the Kruger National Park that we have gathered over time.
 Surely visiting every year for the past 10 years warrants some amazing tips!
 These tips are aimed at any one visiting the park be it for the first time or if you’re a regular like us.

 TIPS FOR VISITING KRUGER …